 Guidelines for Good Scientific Practice

-All persons involved in research at Institute of Science and Technology Austria (ISTA) are obliged to adhere to the standards of Good Scientific Practice.
+All persons involved in research at the Institute of Science and Technology Austria (ISTA) are obliged to adhere to the standards of Good Scientific Practice.

-At ISTA, the “Guidelines for Good Scientific Practice” of the Austrian Agency for Research Integrity (Österreichische Agentur für wissenschaftliche Integrität, OeAWI) are in place.
+At ISTA, the Guidelines for Good Scientific Practice of the Austrian Agency for Research Integrity (Österreichische Agentur für wissenschaftliche Integrität, OeAWI) are in place.
 They define the principles of integrity in research and scholarship and provide definitions of good scientific practice and of scientific misconduct.

-Scientific record keeping
+Scientific record keeping and data management

-A well-kept notebook provides a reliable reference for writing up methods and results of a study, for preparation of formal reports, papers, and presentations.
+A well-kept lab notebook provides a reliable reference for writing up methods and results of a study, for preparation of formal reports, papers, and presentations.
 A comprehensive notebook permits one to reproduce any part of a methodology completely and accurately.
 It can be an invaluable source of information for a variety of purposes, including demonstration of adherence to standards of good scientific practice and of academic and ethical integrity.
-In addition, it is a legally valid record for determination of claims of discovery where new inventions are concerned.
+In addition, it is a record for determination of legal claims of discovery where new inventions are concerned.

-Ombudspersons for Good Scientific Practice at ISTA:
+Ombudspersons for Good Scientific Practice at ISTA

 Mario de Bono (email@example.com)